Learn More and ApplyPsychological Science (MA)/(PhD)

 Doctoral Candidacy Project

-This requirement is completed after the student has defended the master's thesis and before defense of the dissertation proposal.
-PhD students in PS have two options for fulfilling the requirement for admission to doctoral candidacy: Writing a grant proposal or writing a journal-appropriate review article.
+This requirement is completed after the student has defended the master's thesis and before progression to the dissertation research.
+To fulfill the requirement for admission to doctoral candidacy, the student will write and defend a dissertation proposal.

 Admission to Doctoral Candidacy